academic-resources/odin/introduction_to_the_front_end.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.**
+It isn't required, so consider it supplemental :**

 * Watch [this awesome video](https://www.youtube.com/watch?v=gT0Lh1eYk78) explaining the big picture of the three core web technologies: HTML, CSS and JavaScript.
 * [This video](https://www.youtube.com/watch?v=BANChTkxYYY&list=PLwqG3V3cExWpCgHOcLEKg6z-InpjHr7MB) is another great introduction to how the various front-end technologies interact.
-* [Skills of a Successful Front-End Web Developer](https://web.archive.org/web/20151110193658/https://www.drupal.org/node/1245650) from Drupal (a CMS based on PHP).**
+* [Skills of a Successful Front-End Web Developer](https://web.archive.org/web/20151110193658/https://www.drupal.org/node/1245650) from Drupal (a CMS based on PHP) :**

 ---

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

 * Which language is responsible for the semantic structure of a document?
 * Which language can change the font, text-size, or background-color of an element?